distribworks/dkron/README.md

 `docker-compose up`

-This will start, etc, consul and Dkron instances.
+This will start Dkron instances.
 To add more Dkron instances to the clusters:

 `docker-compose scale dkron=4`